Bill Foley (businessman)

-William P. "Bill" Foley II (born December 29, 1944) is an American businessman and former attorney, specializing in financial services.
-He is chairman of Fidelity National Financial, Cannae Holdings and Black Knight Financial Services, and vice chairman of Fidelity National Information Services Inc. (FIS).
-Foley is the lead investor in Black Knight Sports & Entertainment, a consortium that was awarded an expansion ice hockey franchise named the Vegas Golden Knights for Las Vegas, Nevada, that began play in the National Hockey League in 2017.
+William Patrick Foley II (born December 29, 1944) is an American businessman and former attorney, specializing in financial services.
+He is chairman of Fidelity National Financial, Cannae Holdings and Black Knight Financial Services.
+Foley is the lead investor, chairman, and CEO of Black Knight Sports & Entertainment, a consortium that owns the Vegas Golden Knights.
+He is the owner of IFL team Vegas Knight Hawks.
+He is managing general partner of Black Knight Football Club, which owns Premier League club AFC Bournemouth, A-League club Auckland FC, Primeira Liga club Moreirense F.C. and a stake in French Ligue 1 club FC Lorient.
+As of 2023, he had an estimated net worth of US$1.6 billion according to Forbes.

+Background

 Growing up, Foley mostly lived in Texas with his family and extended family, who were ranchers.
 For a time, he lived in Ottawa, Ontario, when his father was posted in the United States Air Force there.
 Foley played shinny, an informal type of ice hockey, and started a lifelong appreciation for the sport.

 Foley attended the United States Military Academy.
 While a cadet, he made $40,000 on the stock market, which he invested in during his spare time.
-Upon graduating from West Point, Foley was commissioned as a Second Lieutenant in the US Air Force, where during his career he negotiated million-dollar defense contracts with Boeing.
+Upon graduating from West Point, Foley was commissioned as a Second Lieutenant in the Air Force, where during his career he negotiated million-dollar defense contracts with Boeing.
 After leaving the Air Force, Foley moved into corporate law upon earning his J.D. from the University of Washington in 1974.
-Later he bought and revitalized the then struggling title insurance firm Fidelity National Financial.
-He later invested in wineries, golf courses, hotels, ski resorts, steak houses, fast-food restaurants and auto parts manufacturers.
+Later, he bought and revitalized the then struggling title insurance firm Fidelity National Financial.
+He would go on to invest in wineries, golf courses, hotels, ski resorts, steak houses, fast-food restaurants and auto parts manufacturers.